-4.6 Procedural guarantees of the right to defend oneself in person or through legal counsel.
-Trials in absentia.
-It is welcomed that Albania's legislation accounts for the juvenile defendants' status as especially vulnerable by providing, for instance, for mandatory appointment of counsel in juvenile cases as an additional guarantee of the right to defense.
-There remain, however, gaps in the criminal procedural legislation which need to be addressed in order to provide juveniles with full range of opportunities to exercise their right to defense.
-Albania's Code of Criminal Procedure allows for trials in absentia in certain, limited cases, including when the defendant consents to being absent from the trial and represented by his or her defense counsel, as well as the cases of defendant's absconding.
-However, considering juveniles' status as especially vulnerable defendants, it is recommended that the law expressly prohibit trials in absentia when the defendant is a juvenile.
+mandatory appointment of counsel in juvenile cases as an additional guarantee of the right to defense.14 There remain, however, gaps in the criminal procedural legislation which need to be addressed in order to provide juveniles with full range of opportunities to exercise their right to defense.
+Albania's Code of Criminal Procedure allows for trials in absentia in certain, limited cases, including when the defendant consents to being absent from the trial and represented by his or her defense counsel, as well as the cases of defendant's absconding.15 However, considering juveniles' status as especially vulnerable defendants, it is recommended that the law expressly prohibit trials in absentia when the defendant is a juvenile.

-4.7 Admissibility of evidence.
-The Code of Criminal Procedure provides that evidence obtained in violation of the law shall be excluded.22 However, the law does not provide for a procedural mechanism to determine the admissibility of evidence.
+4.6 Admissibility of evidence.
+The Code of Criminal Procedure provides that evidence obtained in violation of the law shall be excluded.16 However, the law does not provide for a procedural mechanism to determine the admissibility of evidence.
 This undermines the status of the defendant in criminal proceedings in general, and in the case of juvenile defendants it presents an even more serious concern because of the juveniles' special vulnerability.
-In particular, lack of a procedure to determine the admissibility of evidence is likely to negate the intended effect of additional evidentiary provisions applicable to juveniles (e.g. prohibition on the use of juvenile criminal record in adult proceedings,
+In particular, lack of a procedure to determine the admissibility of evidence is likely to negate the intended effect of additional evidentiary provisions applicable to juveniles (e.g. prohibition on the use of juvenile criminal record in adult proceedings, exclusion of the admission of guilt as a condition of being diverted from the criminal justice process in case conditional diversionary measures are introduced, and the like).

-20 Code of Criminal Procedure, Article 49 (2).
+14 Id., Article 49 (2).